 Each team will use a single workstation.

-We provide the following Integrated Development Environments: CodeBlocks 20.03, Microsoft Visual Studio 2022, Microsoft Visual Code, IntelliJ IDEA 2021, CLion 2021, Apache NetBeans IDE 13, Java 17, Lazarus.
+We provide the following Integrated Development Environments: CodeBlocks 20.03, Microsoft Visual Studio 2022, Microsoft Visual Code, IntelliJ IDEA 2024, CLion 2024, Java 17, Lazarus.

 No auxiliary printed or electronic materials are allowed, except for those installed on the contest computers (mostly help files).